kyzinatra/encodexx/readme.md

 ## Schema Structure

 In your schema, you can specify objects and arrays of any complexity.
-Use the built-in functions `t.or`, `t.enumerate`, `t.optional`, and other built-in types to create schemas:
+Use the built-in functions `t.or`, `t.schema`, `t.optional`, and other built-in types and functions to create schemas:

 ```js
 import { Serializer, t } from "encodexx";